 These are all important factors to consider when looking at the reviews, but remember that reviews alone do not always tell the full story.
 Reading reviews is meant to be a starting point.
 Unless they are overwhelmingly negative, do not stop there.

 Experience measured in years can be tricky.
 It is possible to find a terrible agent who has been in the industry for a decade.
-While at the same time, it is possible to find an outstanding agent who has only been in the business for a few years.
+At the same time, it is possible to find an outstanding agent who has only been in the business for a few years.
 This can make it difficult to judge an agent’s experience.
 You obviously still want an experienced agent though, so how should you go about finding an agent with quality experience?
-The number of closed sales the agent has in the past 12 months, combined with how many clients had positive experiences is a good indication.
+The number of closed sales the agent has in the past 12 months, combined with how many clients had positive experiences, is a good indication.

 If the agent is relatively new to the industry, but s/he has a quality number of closed sales in your area within the past year, it might be worth taking a chance on him/her.

 Evaluate your needs and expectations when it comes to buying or selling a house.
 If you feel an agent with a decade of experience is a necessity, you should still look into his/her number of closed sales in the past year.
-Regardless of how you choose to evaluate the actual years of experience an agent has, it is always a good idea to investigate his/her recent completed projects.
+Regardless of how you choose to evaluate the actual years of experience an agent has, it is always a good idea to investigate his/her recently completed projects.

 Here're 4 steps to creating the balance you need, possibly as a townhome owner, as you continue building a successful career path.